For most animals, sleep is an important process that serves several functions, on top of the basic fact that we all love a good night's rest!

 Amazingly, horses can get by with only two hours of sleep a day, though domestic horses go up to three to five hours, and younger horses need more sleep than adults.
 They sleep for very short bursts of time, about 15 minutes, and can also sleep standing up or lying down, in paradoxical sleep like giraffes.
 Horses best sleep in groups for additional protection.
 Since their primary instinct is survival, they cannot go to sleep on their own.

 4. Alpine Swifts

-The Alpine swift is a bird that lives in habitats ranging from southern Europe all the way to the Himalayas.
-These birds spend large amounts of their time migrating all the way to the southern regions of Africa.
-The birds may spend up to 200 days in flight during their migration.
-Just like some marine animals, the Alpine swift has the ability to sleep with one side of their brain while the other side focuses on flight and detecting predators.
+The Alpine swift is a bird that migrates to habitats ranging from southern Europe all the way to the Himalayas.
+These birds may spend up to 200 days in flight during their migration to the southern regions of Africa.
+Just like some marine animals, the Alpine swift can sleep with one side of their brain while the other side focuses on flight and detecting predators.